Biofuels and Glycerol

 Our Free Online Webinar – “Value-added Molecules from Biodiesel By-product: The Glycerol Challenge!” attracted 40 people from all over the world.
 We would like to do more – are there any potential speakers out there?

 If you wish to listen to the webinar click here.
 (10MB).
 You will also need to download the Interwise Participant software.
-Click here !
+Also, you can have fun with chemical and biodiesel themed games that you can play for free and real money in online UK casinos.

 Biodiesel is biofuel which is helping to reduce dependence on petroleum.
 One concern regarding biodiesel production is what to do with the major by-product of biodiesel production, glycerol.
 A global glut of glycerol is occurring as industrialised nations move to substitute fossil fuels with more sustainable alternatives.
 Glycerol production in the United States already averages more than 350,000 tons per year and in Europe its production has tripled within the last ten years.
 Currently disposal of surplus glycerol is by incineration.